maksimkoniukhau/ask-ai/README.md

 # AI-Powered Code and Docs Search

-This project reads source code and documentation files from a directory, creates vector embeddings, stores them in Qdrant for fast search, and lets users ask questions with AI-powered answers based on those files.
+This demo project reads source code and documentation files from a directory, creates vector embeddings, stores them in Qdrant for fast search, and lets users ask questions with AI-powered answers based on those files.
 It showcases how to build an AI-assisted knowledge retrieval system for codebases and documentation.